Matejovce nad Hornádom

 Matejovce nad Hornádom (Hernádmáté) is a village and municipality in the Spišská Nová Ves District in the Košice Region of central-eastern Slovakia.

 History

 The village was first mentioned in historical records in 1320.

+An artist, known only as "The Master of the Main Altar in Matejovce", has left a series of notable paintings, such as an Adoration of the Magi, painted at some tome time between 1440 and 1450.

 Geography

 The village lies at an altitude of 425 m and covers an area of 3.619 km2.

-In 2011 has a population of 500 inhabitants.